Name: okra, lady fingers, bhindi, gumbo (Abelmoschus esculentus).

 Watering: drought tolerant, although regular watering is required for maximum fruit production.

-Okra is a summer or dry-season crop.
-Sow in spring in cool and warm climates, and during the dry season in humid areas.
+A summer or dry-season crop, sow in spring in cool and warm climates, and during the dry season in humid areas.

-Take care when harvesting pods, as they are easily bruised and damaged.
-Harvest and use within three days, otherwise blanch and freeze to preserve for around three months.
+Take care when harvesting seed pods, as they are easily bruised and damaged.
+Harvest and use within three days; otherwise, blanch and freeze to preserve for around three months.
 Pick daily to extend your harvest.

-Okra is susceptible to the same soil-borne pests and diseases as tomatoes.
-It is important to practise crop rotation (do not grow in the same spot for 3–4 years) to avoid nematodes and verticillium wilt.
+Susceptible to the same soil-borne pests and diseases as tomatoes, it is important to practise crop rotation (do not grow in the same spot for three to four years) to avoid nematodes and verticillium wilt.

-Tomatoes: loves the same growing conditions as okra, and is a star of the summer harvest.
+Tomato: loves the same growing conditions as okra and is a star of the summer harvest.